How to Care for a Dog After Neutering Surgery

 If he does vomit, take away his food and leave him with water or ice cubes until his stomach settles.
 "If he vomits or his appetite does not return in the 12-24 hours following surgery, call your veterinarian," Dr. Taylor says.
 "He may be a bit subdued or tired in the day or two following surgery, but if he's lethargic, unwilling to move, or is showing any abnormal behavior call your veterinarian."

 Keep your male dog secluded from other pets

-Keep your furry friend away from all other animals -- even the feline ones.
-Your pup smells strange and may act different after his procedure.
+"Keep your pup away from all other animals, even cats and small pets," says Dr. Taylor.
+Dogs smell strange and may act different after neuter surgery.
 The unfamiliarity can cause a fight, especially if your newly neutered pal feels nervous or uneasy.
-Plus you don't want other animals to lick or bite his wound, which could delay healing.
-Create a safe-healing haven for your pooch in a bedroom.
-He'll need his own bed, toys and food and water dishes.
+Plus, you don't want other animals to lick his incision site, which could prolong the healing process.
+Create a safe-healing haven for your pooch in a bedroom or spacious kennel.
+He'll need his own bed, toys, and food and water dishes.

 You need to restrict his activity for at least a week, meaning if the rest of your furry bunch are full of energy, it's probably best to keep him secluded.
 "Running, jumping, and any other vigorous activity can cause complications at the surgery site, like swelling, bruising, and incisions that tear open," Dr. Taylor says.
 "The quieter you can keep him, the better he will heal.
 Activity should be restricted to short leash walks to go to the bathroom only.